peterhinch/micropython-async/gps/README.md

  based on the popular MTK3329/MTK3339 chips.
  * The above drivers are portable between [MicroPython] and Python 3.5 or above.
- * Timing drivers for [MicroPython] only extend the capabilities of the read-only and read-write drivers to provide precision μs class GPS timing.
+ * Timing drivers for [MicroPython] only extend the capabilities of the read-only and read-write drivers to provide accurate sub-ms GPS timing.
 On STM-based hosts (e.g. the Pyboard) the RTC may be set from GPS and calibrated to achieve timepiece-level accuracy.
+ * Can write `.kml` files for displaying journeys on Google Earth.
  * Drivers may be extended via subclassing, for example to support additional sentence types.